Mercer International (NASDAQ:MERC) & Rayonier Advanced Materials (NYSE:RYAM) Critical Contrast

 |3.00

-Mercer International presently has a consensus target price of $10.10, suggesting a potential downside of 9.50%.
-Rayonier Advanced Materials has a consensus target price of $4.55, suggesting a potential downside of 32.59%.
-Given Mercer International’s higher possible upside, analysts plainly believe Mercer International is more favorable than Rayonier Advanced Materials.
+Mercer International currently has a consensus target price of $10.10, suggesting a potential downside of 10.62%.
+Rayonier Advanced Materials has a consensus target price of $4.55, suggesting a potential downside of 34.25%.
+Given Mercer International’s higher possible upside, research analysts plainly believe Mercer International is more favorable than Rayonier Advanced Materials.

 Mercer International Company Profile